DOV-Vlaanderen/saga-watem/docs/description.md

 # Model description

+In this page, it is described what the model structure is of SAGA/WaTEM.
+There are two main output variables computed by WaTEM:

+- Water erosion: soil erosion occurring by natural rainfall water.
+- Tillage erosion: soil erosion occurring in cultivated fields due to the movement of soil by tillage.

+The aim of this page is to explain how water and tillage erosion are computed in WaTEM and to describe the implemented formulas.

+## Water erosion
 The aim of this page is to explain how the water erosion is computed.
 The water erosion is derived from the RUSLE-equation
 ($A = \frac{\text{kg}}{\text{m}^{2}.\text{year}}$) (Revised